-At the end of the last part-session before elections, all requests for advice or opinions, motions for resolutions and questions shall be deemed to have lapsed.
+At the end of the last part-session before elections, all consultations, requests for opinions, motions for resolutions and questions shall be deemed to have lapsed.

 This shall not apply to petitions and communications that do not require a decision.